mediagis/nominatim-docker/3.7/README.md

 ## Docker Compose

-In addition we also provide a basic `contrib/docker-compose.yml` template which you use as a starting point and adapt to your needs.
-Use this template to set the environment variables, mounts etc. as needed.
+In addition, we also provide a basic `contrib/docker-compose.yml` template which you use as a starting point and adapt to your needs.
+Use this template to set the environment variables, mounts, etc. as needed.

 You can start the image with a single command: